How to Buy Hockey Skates

 Competitive Hockey Skates

 Competitive ice hockey is one of the most physically demanding team sports.
 Keeping up with the intensity and high-speed pace of the game is a challenge that needs to be met with an informed and deliberate decision when choosing ice hockey skates.
 Every hockey player is unique and has a skill set that should be identified and enhanced by the skates they are using.
-As mentioned before, each hockey skate manufacturer provides a tiered set of options within each line of skates that they produce (i.e. Bauer Supreme 2012/13 Hockey Skates - TotalOne NXG, One.9, One.8, One.7, One.6, One.5, One.4).
+As mentioned before, each hockey skate manufacturer provides a tiered set of options within each line of skates that they produce (i.e. Bauer Supreme 2014/15 Hockey Skates - TotalOne MX3, 190, 180, 170, 160, 150, 140).

 A hockey player who is serious about his effectiveness on the ice should be serious about the hockey skates that he is wearing; especially when you consider that your full weight is resting on blades that are about 1/8" thick.
-Higher end models, such as the Bauer Vapor APX Hockey Skates or Reebok 20K Pump Hockey Skates skates, offer more than just a slick look and comfortable fit.
+Higher end models offer more than just a slick look and comfortable fit.
 When you choose a high performance skate you are paying for several important features:

 Recreational Hockey Skates

 Each manufacturer provides many skates to choose from based on the needs of the skater.
-For instance, Bauer produces Vapor skates and Supreme skates, and within each line you will have a series of skates that range from recreational specs to high performance pro specs.
+For instance, CCM produces Tacks, RibCor and JetSpeed skates, and within each line you will have a series of skates that range from recreational specs to high performance pro specs.
 The recreational player or skater can choose a skate that is more affordable and will amply accommodate their need for a comfortable and supportive boot.
-A few examples of solid, recreational level ice hockey skates would be the Bauer Supreme One.6 Hockey Skates, Reebok 12K Pump Hockey Skates and CCM U+ 08 Ice Hockey Skates.
-Each of these skates are built for the needs of a recreational level player in a moderately competitive league.
 All ice hockey skates double as a great choice for public skating sessions at your local rink, but you don't need to pay a premium price if public session skating is the primary function of the skates.
-A few good choices for recreational skating at public sessions would be Bauer Nexus 200 Hockey Skates and CCM U+01 Hockey Skates.
+A pair of senior skates in the $100 or under price range will work perfectly for the recreational skater.

 The bottom line is that you get what you pay for so be sure to pick a hockey skate that is equal to if not greater than the ability of the hockey player who is wearing them.